meredith-j/dev-progress/things to do/to-do.md

 - finish unit tests
 - refactor tests, ensure code is clean (ie: before all...)
 - finish google autocomplete
-- for form page: think about merging states into one big stat
+- for form page: think about merging states into one big state
 - finish db routes

 ### harvard cs50
-- finish lecture 1 (hopefully by may 3?)
+- finish lecture 1 (hopefully by may 10?)
-- submit first assignment (hopefully by may 3?)
+- submit first assignment (hopefully by may 10?)
 - start lecture 2

 ### misc dev things